PEMF Therapy for Dogs: Ease Pain and Improve Movement

 Enhancing Body's Cellular Function

-• Oxygenation and Circulation: PEMF increases oxygenation and enhances circulation by normalizing cell membranes and influencing iron in the blood.
-This process helps push iron, leading to better blood flow and oxygenation throughout the body.
+🐾 It improves oxygenation and circulation by normalizing cell membranes and affecting iron in the blood, which helps blood flow and oxygen delivery.

 immune-mediated-polyarthritis-vs-osteoarthritis

-The effectiveness of PEMF therapy hinges on its waveforms, frequency, and intensity, which dictate the conditions targeted and the therapy's overall impact.
+The effectiveness of PEMF therapy depends on its waveforms, frequency, and intensity.
+These factors determine which conditions it targets and how well it works.

 Waveforms

-PEMF utilizes electromagnetic waveforms tailored to treat various tissues.
-These waveforms vary in shape, strength, and frequency based on the device used, influencing the safety and effectiveness of the therapy.
+PEMF uses electromagnetic waveforms designed to treat different tissues.
+These waveforms vary in shape, strength, and frequency depending on the device, which affects safety and how well the therapy works.

-For instance, devices like bone growth stimulators emit specific waveforms designed to heal fractures, while others target pain and inflammation with distinct waveform characteristics.
+For example, bone growth stimulators send waveforms made to heal fractures, while other devices use different waveforms to target pain and inflammation.

 Frequency